Mario & Sonic at the Sochi 2014 Olympic Winter Games

-is a 2013 crossover sports video game developed by Sega and Marvelous AQL and published by Nintendo for the Wii U. It is the fourth game in the Mario & Sonic series, the first to be released on the Wii U and is the official video game for the 2014 Winter Olympics that were held in Sochi.
+is a 2013 crossover sports video game developed by Sega and Marvelous AQL and published by Nintendo for the Wii U. It is the fourth game in the Mario & Sonic series, the first to be released exclusively on the Wii U, the last Mario & Sonic Winter Olympic installment to date and is the official video game for the 2014 Winter Olympics that were held in Sochi.

-It is the first title in the series to feature an online multiplayer mode, and the first to be published by Nintendo globally, as previous titles were published by Sega outside Japan and unlike previous installments, the game was not released on a portable console (in this case the Nintendo 3DS).
-The game formed the second part (and the only which Nintendo published) in Sega's exclusivity agreement with Nintendo after Sonic Lost World back in mid-October 2013 and followed by Sonic Boom: Rise of Lyric and Sonic Boom: Shattered Crystal in November/December 2014.
+It is the first title in the series to feature an online multiplayer mode, and the first to be published by Nintendo globally, as previous titles were published by Sega outside Japan, and unlike previous installments, the game was not released on a portable console (in this case the Nintendo 3DS).
+The game formed the second part (and the only one that Nintendo published) in Sega's exclusivity agreement with Nintendo after Sonic Lost World back in mid-October 2013, and was followed by Sonic Boom: Rise of Lyric and Sonic Boom: Shattered Crystal in November/December 2014.

 The game received mixed reviews from critics who praised the visuals, multiplayer, and addition of online play, but criticised its controls and lack of innovation from previous games in the series.
 A fifth game in the series, Mario & Sonic at the Rio 2016 Olympic Games, was released for Wii U in 2016.
 Sochi is the second and final Mario & Sonic game based on the Winter Olympics.

 Gameplay

 The players can only choose one of twenty characters that return from the previous two games and participate in a series of sixteen Olympic events.
 Events are controlled either using the Wii Remote (Plus), Nunchuks, or the Wii U GamePad, with some events, such as the biathlon, utilizing both control methods, for the Wii U version.
 Along with returning events, such as skiing, bobsledding and curling, new events include figure skating pairs and snowboarding slope style.
-Like in the previous games, players can also participate in one of eight fictional Dream Events, including a new mixed event in which cases can be simultaneously played with snowboarding, skiing and bobsledding players.
+Like in the previous games, players can also participate in one of eight fictional Dream Events, including a new mixed event in which cases can be simultaneously played with snowboarding, skiing, and bobsledding players.
 These events are played in places from the Mario and Sonic franchises.
 A new mode addition to this game is the Action & Answer Tour, where players answer questions to score points while competing in various events hosted by Orbot and Cubot from Sonic Colors and Sonic Lost World.